invoke-ai/InvokeAI/frontend/README.md

 Demo at https://peaceful-otter-7a427f.netlify.app/ (not connected to back end)

+much of this readme is just notes for myself during dev work

+## Test and Build

+from `frontend/`:

+-   `yarn dev` runs `tsc-watch`, which runs `vite build` on successful `tsc` transpilation

+from `.`:

+-   `python backend/server.py` serves both frontend and backend at http://localhost:9090

 ## API

 `backend/server.py` serves the UI and provides a [socket.io](https://github.com/socketio/socket.io) API via [flask-socketio](https://github.com/miguelgrinberg/flask-socketio).